snaplet/docs-old/docs/05-guides/migration-new-config.md

 to help you adopt the new configuration.

 :::warning
-The "old" configuration will be removed and no longer working in version `0.60.0` of snaplet.
+The "old" configuration will be removed and no longer working in version `0.60.0` of Snaplet.
 We recommend you to migrate your configuration as soon as possible.
 :::

 ### What's changed?

-The new configuration now offer a fully typed experience.
+The new configuration now offers a fully typed experience.
 This means that you will get type errors if you make a mistake in your configuration.
 It also means that you will get intellisense in your IDE when writing your configuration.

-This new configuration also deprecate some of the old configuration options.
+This new configuration also deprecates some of the old configuration options.
 We will cover those in this guide.

 ### Automatic cloud migration
 For our cloud users, we created a migration tool that will attempt to automatically migrate your configuration to the new format.
-It's available on your project under the `Data Editor` tab.
+It's available in your project under the `Data Editor` tab.

 ![Automatic migration web ui](/img/cloud-upgrade-config-screenshot.webp)

-However, it might have some issues depending of the complexity of your current configuration.
-We recommend you to read this guide and manually migrate your configuration if you encounter any issue with his usage.
+However, it might have some issues depending on the complexity of your current configuration.
+We recommend you to read this guide and manually migrate your configuration if you encounter any issues with the tool.

 ### On local machine
-Previously the configurations were splited into several files.
+Previously, the configuration was split into several files.
 Now, everything is grouped in the same file.
 This means that you will need to move your configuration to the new file.

-Previously you would had files like this `.snaplet/transform.ts`, `.snaplet/schema.json`, `.snaplet/structure.d.ts`.
+Previously, you would have files such as `.snaplet/transform.ts`, `.snaplet/schema.json`, `.snaplet/structure.d.ts`.

-Now you will have only one file for the configuration at the root of your project `snaplet.config.ts`.
-And one file for the types definition at `.snaplet/snaplet.d.ts`.
+Now, you will have only one file `snaplet.config.ts` for all your configuration in the root of your project, and one file `.snaplet/snaplet.d.ts` for the type definitions.

 ### (deprecated) Runtime object definition